ajit-kumar014/wifi_based_pump_automation/README.md

                   format: "Water Level: %.2fm (%.1f%%) - Status: %s - Pump: %s"
                   args: [ 'id(water_level).state', 'id(water_level_percentage).state', 'id(water_level_status).state.c_str()', 'id(pump_state) ?
 "ON" : "OFF"' ]
         ```
+11. Save it then Install using the Plug into this Computer option.
+12.     wait for installation.
+13. The go to the IP_address present in the manual_ip section in .yaml file
+14.